Last reviewed on 12th September 2023 by Martin Alexander (Mortgage Advisor)

 If you have an unspent conviction, you’ll have to disclose this to mortgage advisors and lenders if you’re asked to do so.
 Getting a mortgage with a spent conviction is often easier but an unspent conviction shouldn’t stop you from trying to get a mortgage.

 How to apply for a mortgage with a criminal record

 Your method of applying for a mortgage will depend on whether your conviction is spent or unspent.
 For instance, if your conviction is spent, you legally don’t have to declare this, even if asked.
 This means that you’ll be assessed in the exact same way as an applicant who doesn’t have a criminal record.
 That is if you choose not to declare your spent convictions.

 On the other hand, if your conviction is unspent, you will have to declare this if asked.
 It’s also worth noting that you should be honest with your advisor and declare your convictions at the earliest opportunity.

-Mortgage advisors are on your side and will do their very best in getting you a mortgage.
-Declaring your criminal record allows mortgage advisors to then plan your application accordingly.
+Mortgage advisors are on your side and will do their best to get you a mortgage.
+Declaring your criminal record allows mortgage advisors to plan your application accordingly.
 Not doing so will leave advisors in the dark and unable to offer you the support needed.

 Some lenders will ask you if you’ve previously been convicted, whereas other lenders won’t.
-This is why it’s crucial in informing your advisor beforehand, so they’re able to select lenders that aren’t concerned with past convictions.
+This is why it’s crucial to inform your advisor beforehand, so they’re able to select lenders that aren’t concerned with past convictions.
 Doing so can open doors to the same mortgage deals that are available to applicants without criminal records.

 Should you disclose an unspent conviction?